Things to Know about Masai Mara

 Walking in the Masai Mara Reserve is not allowed and it only takes place in few selected areas and escorted by armed guides/rangers.
 But you can embark on walking safari experiences by visiting the conservancies around the reserve where authentic walking safaris are offered.

+One of the most Things to Know about Masai Mara is the entrance fees.
 Entry fees to Masai Mara is based on the location of the Camp or Lodge at which one is staying at in the Reserve.

 Non resident adult inside the reserve – $70